nazmul-nhb/nhb-toolbox-docs/docs/utilities/misc/class-methods.md

 ## Key Features

-- **Alphabetical Sorting:** Always get deterministic, sorted lists.
+- **Alphabetical Sorting:** Always get deterministic, sorted lists
-- **Directly Defined Only:** Ignores prototype-chain/inherited members.
+- **Directly Defined Only:** Ignores prototype-chain/inherited members
+- **Getter Support:** Now includes comprehensive getter inspection
-- **TypeScript Support:** Works seamlessly in TS and JS.
+- **TypeScript Support:** Works seamlessly in TS and JS
+- **Non-Invasive:** Doesn't modify the original class

 ---

 ## Limitations

-- **No Inherited Methods:** Only methods defined *directly* on the class (not the parent) are listed.
+- **No Inherited Members:** Only methods/getters defined *directly* on the class (not the parent) are listed
-- **No Symbol Support:** Only string-named methods are included (symbol-named methods are ignored).
+- **No Symbol Support:** Only string-named methods/getters are included
+- **No Setter Detection:** Currently only detects getters (not setters) (coming in future update)
-- **No Property Types:** Does not indicate async/getter/setter/property nature; only whether a key is a method.
+- **No Property Types:** Doesn't indicate async/static nature of methods

 ---

 ## Recommended Use Cases

-- Building class API documentation tools.
+- Building comprehensive class API documentation tools
-- Validating shape of user-extended classes.
+- Validating shape of user-extended classes
-- Automatic test-suite coverage reporting for class APIs.
+- Automatic test-suite coverage reporting for class APIs
+- Runtime validation of class interfaces
-- Debugging and runtime introspection for advanced libraries.
+- Debugging and introspection for advanced libraries

----

-**Conclusion:**
-These utilities provide developer-friendly introspection of any ES6 class or constructor, helping with reflection, documentation, metaprogramming, and testing.
-Easy to drop in and reliable for modern JavaScript and TypeScript codebases.
+- Analyzing class structures for code generation